Concubine Lane has evolved a lot ever since Ipoh was featured by Lonely Planet in July 2016 in their list of best Asian destinations to visit.

 Did you know you can find some Ipoh famous food right at Concubine Lane?

-They have several flavors available if you want to try something other than the original:
+Besides some local food, they have several flavors of tau fu fa available if you want to try something other than the original flavor:

 - Bird’s nest